top of page

 Glassdoor: 3.1/5 overall · 34% CEO approval · 42% would recommend.
 Indeed: 3.9/5 overall · 63.6% CEO approval · ~57% would recommend · Job Security rated 2.7/5 (lowest category)

-Why the gap between platforms?
-Glassdoor tends to attract more vocal former employees — people writing in the heat of the moment after a layoff or a bad exit.
+Why is there a gap between platforms?
+Glassdoor tends to attract more vocal former employees—people writing in the heat of the moment after a layoff or a bad exit.
 Indeed often captures more current, actively employed staff.
-Neither is wrong.
-They're just capturing different voices at different points in the experience.
-That's exactly why you can't do employer brand work off a single source.
+Neither is wrong; they are just capturing different voices at different points in the experience.
+This is why you cannot do employer brand work based on a single source.

 What Employees Are Actually Saying

-The Hard Truth (Glassdoor): Former employees flagged volatility, unpredictability, and a culture of fear.
-Multiple reviews described an environment where terminations happened without cause, leadership blamed employees for leadership decisions, and the financial reality of the company was hidden from staff until it was too late.
-The San Francisco office specifically rated 2.1 out of 5 — 45% below average for the tech industry.
+Former employees flagged volatility, unpredictability, and a culture of fear.
+Multiple reviews described an environment where terminations happened without cause.
+Leadership blamed employees for decisions made by management.
+The financial reality of the company was hidden from staff until it was too late.
+The San Francisco office specifically rated 2.1 out of 5—45% below average for the tech industry.

 Even in chaos, people can find pockets of meaning.
-That doesn't erase bad leadership — it just means humans are resilient.
-Pay attention to what's carrying your people when everything else is burning.
+That does not erase bad leadership; it just means humans are resilient.
+Pay attention to what carries your people when everything else is burning.

 5 Lessons Every Organization Should Take From This